 Immunization

 Vaccines are the best way to prevent serious illness and death from many infectious diseases.
 Vaccines protect people by preparing their immune systems to recognize and fight these diseases.
-Vaccines also protect communities by reducing the spread of illness.
+Vaccines also protect communities by reducing the spread of illness

-The Food and Drug Administration adheres to rigorous testing standards before licensing vaccines to ensure their safety.
+The Food and Drug Administration adheres to rigorous testing standards before licensing vaccines to ensure vaccine safety.
 Leaders in the fields of medicine and public health recommend vaccines for children, adolescents, and adults to prevent disease.

 Parents